 September 10-October 23, 2005.

 Group exhibition.
-Artists participating in the exhibit include eight from the Twin Cities, and 20 others of national and international origin: April Banks, Bill and Beverly Cottman with Kenna Camara-Cottman, Monica Haller, Christopher Harrison, Koffi Mbairmadji, William Slack, Stephanie Dinkins, Ogechi Chieke, Olalekan B. Jeyifous, Esther Osayande, Timothy Portlock, Tobechi Tobechukwu, Anthony Pugh, Collette Gaiter and Alexander Smith, Jonathon Russell, Amanda Williams, Wilber Williams, Jabari Hall-Smith, M.R.
+Artists participating in the exhibit include eight from the Twin Cities, and 20 others of national and international origin: April Banks, Bill and Beverly Cottman with Kenna Camara-Cottman, Christopher Harrison, Koffi Mbairmadji, William Slack, Stephanie Dinkins, Ogechi Chieke, Olalekan B. Jeyifous, Esther Osayande, Timothy Portlock, Tobechi Tobechukwu, Collette Gaiter and Alexander Smith, Jonathon Russell, Amanda Williams, Wilber Williams, Jabari Hall-Smith, M.R.
 Daniel, Charles Nelson and Kevin Sipp, Carl Pope, Marvin Gladney and Sama Alshaibi, Ghsama Jenney Coker, Logik One, James Garret and Seitu Jones.

 SAN ANTONIO (TX).
 San Antonio Museum of Art.